 MASH – the campaign for More Australian Solar Homes – is a highly successful community solar bulk-buy for homes and businesses in Central Victoria.
-Over 700 households in the City of Greater Bendigo, and Mount Alexander and Macedon Ranges Shires – plus a growing number of businesses – have gone solar with MASH since we started installations in September 2014.
+Over 830 households in the City of Greater Bendigo, and Mount Alexander and Macedon Ranges Shires – plus a growing number of businesses, schools and other organisations – have gone solar with MASH since we started installations in September 2014.
 It is organised by the Hub Foundation, a non-profit organisation in Castlemaine set up to help cut CO2 emissions.

 MASH helps make solar simple

-The MASH bulk-buy offers high quality solar PV systems, backed by solid warranties and installed according to best practice industry standards.
+The MASH bulk-buy offers high quality solar PV systems and batteries, backed by solid warranties and installed according to best practice industry standards.
 It also provides great value, with lower prices negotiated as part of the bulk-buy.

 MASH: Benefits to residents, communities and the environment